Licence Checker England

 Does mandatory HMO licensing apply in London Borough of Hammersmith and Fulham?

 Yes.
 Mandatory HMO licensing applies across all of England, including London Borough of Hammersmith and Fulham.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to London Borough of Hammersmith and Fulham council for a mandatory HMO licence if your property meets these criteria.
+You must apply to London Borough of Hammersmith and Fulham for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in London Borough of Hammersmith and Fulham?